2024 NC Logo_full color CMYK Transparent

 According to the UN Food and Agriculture Organization, foods like meat, milk, and eggs provide critical nutrients not easily obtained from other sources.
 Yet, food service professionals and diners alike may have questions about sustainability and the role of animal-source foods in diets that are good for people, animals, and the planet.
 This session will share how partners across animal agriculture work to ensure that animal-source foods can continue to sustain generations to come.
 Speakers will share how their organizations set ambitious goals and verify progress toward optimizing environmental impact while producing nutrient-dense, high-quality food and supporting economic and social sustainability.

-University of Wisconsin-Madison Food Waste Prevention Journey
+University of Wisconsin-Madison Food Waste Prevention Journey (BA)

 Malorie Garbe, housing sustainability coordinator, University of Wisconsin-Madison